 The hearing will be informal, and the Board will allow questions and statements by all parties involved.
 A representative from the Assessor’s office shall be present during the Board’s proceedings to ensure the Board will have access to all public records in the Assessor’s office.
 The Board may audio record each hearing.

-Board of Review will only accept faxed, post office mailed petitions or petitions delivered to the assessor’s office.
+Beginning April 2, 2020, the Board of Review will accept petitions filed electronically only on the Assessor’s Beacon website.
+Petitions filed by email or by any other electronic means will not be accepted.
+The Board will continue to accept faxed, post office mailed petitions, or petitions delivered to the Assessor’s office.
 If a postmark date is not present on a mailed article, then the date of receipt of the protest will be considered the date of the mailing.
 Petitions not filed timely will be notified after the Board adjourns.
 The Board will not act upon any petition that is not filed on time or properly filled out.
 All petitions must be signed by an owner or authorized agent with agent authorization attached.

-The Board of Review will notify a petitioner by phone, email or mail as to the appointment time for their requested oral hearing.
+The Board of Review will notify a petitioner by phone, email, or mail as to the appointment time for their requested oral hearing.
 Notification by mail will be postmarked five (5) calendar days prior to the actual hearing date.
-If the appointment is missed by the petitioner there will be a make-up date towards the end of the session where petitioners will be allowed to present their case to the Board.
-Also, a petitioner may still submit information to be considered in the protest without a hearing.
+If the petitioner misses the set appointment, there will be a make-up date where petitioners will be allowed an oral hearing.

 You must furnish documentation to support your appeal.
-The Board of Review only acts on appeals of valuations – not taxes.
+The Board of Review only acts on appeals of assessed valuations, not property tax amounts.
 The burden of proof shall be upon the petitioner to prove that the valuation is excessive, inequitable, or inadequate per Iowa Code 441.21(3).

 The Board of Review may request or subpoena the following information: